nextstrain/fauna/README.md

 * Formats information to fit with vdb schema.
 * Uploads information to virus table
 	* Appends to list of sequences if new accession number.
 If no accession number, appends if new sequence.
-	* If strain already in database, updates attributes with new information
+	* If strain already in database, default is to update attributes with new information only if current attribute is null

 ### Attribute Requirements
 Viruses with null values for required attributes will be filtered out of those uploaded.
 Viruses with missing optional attributes will still be uploaded